Skip to navigation Skip to content

 Ecological Sciences

-+44 (0)344 928 5428 (*)
+T: +44 (0)344 928 5428 (*)

 Maddy is a soil microbial ecologist and biogeochemist in the Plant-Soil Interactions (PSI) research group within Ecological Sciences, James Hutton Institute.
-Her research focuses on the ecology of the C and N cycles.
-Her interests lie in relating how changes in soil functional communities can affect nutrient cycling and the production of greenhouse gases in agricultural systems.
+Her research focuses on the ecology of the C and N cycles and her interests lie in relating how changes in soil functional communities can affect nutrient cycling and the production of greenhouse gases in agricultural systems.
 In particular, she’s interested in using next-generation sequencing techniques to characterise the soil microbiome in order to understand how microbial community dynamics can be affected by crop selection and can impact the retention of N in soils.

 • Giles, M.E.; Daniell, T.J.; Baggs, E.M.
 (2011) What is the influence of rhizodeposited carbon on the production of N2O and N2 during denitrification?, Rhizosphere 3 International Conference, Perth, Australia, 25-30 September 2011.